S-Ashcroft/S-Ashcroft.github.io/_drafts/2019-02-22-top-three-errors-in-lab-report-abstract-sections.md

 Your reader and your marker will have that ideal Abstract format in their head, and they’ll be expecting it.
 Essentially, they’re ready and waiting for a game of spot-the-difference.

 If your Abstract looks the same as that piece of work that won the Nobel Prize, that will certainly put your reader in a good frame of mind regarding the rest of your work.
-It might even take quite a few errors for them to change their opinion that “this is a good piece of work”.
+It might even take a few errors for them to change their opinion that “this is a good piece of work”.

 In APA, the Abstract should have double line spacing, it will have keywords, it won’t have sub-sections, and more.